-(1) The interest rate on long term loans will go up and
+(1) The interest rate on long term loans will come down

-(2) interest rate on short term loans will come down.
+(2) interest rate on short term loans will go up.

 Figure: Operation Twist yield cuve impact: Yield of long term securities comes down, whereas the yield of short term securities goes up.